cactorium/node-cint64/README.md

 // intoBuffer() is kind of complicated, so here's its type signature:
 // #intoBuffer(Buffer b, [number dstStart, [number srcStart, [number srcEnd]])
 // intoBuffer() copies the int64's bytes into the Buffer passed as b.
 It is
-// modelled Buffer#copy(), and returns a TypeError whenever an invalid argument
+// modelled after Buffer#copy(), and throws a TypeError whenever an invalid
-// is passed in
+// argument is passed in.

 var f = new Int64(new Buffer([0, 1, 2, 3, 4, 5, 6, 7]));
 var buf = new Buffer(8);